The Bernstein inequality for slice regular polynomials: Proof of Theorem and Proposition

-\item (II) Taking the same process as in Theorem \ref{Bernstein}, we can get the following Bernstein inequality in the Clifford algebra setting by the maximum modulus principle for slice monogenic functions \cite[Theorem 3.1]{RX} and Lemma \ref{modulus} below.
-For precise definition of slice monogenic functions, we refer to \cite{CSS}. \begin{theorem} Let $P(x)=\sum^{n}_{j=0} x^{j}a_{j}$ be a (left) slice monogenic polynomial of degree $n$ with Clifford algebra coefficients $a_{n}\in \mathbb{R}_{0,m}$.
+Hence, taking the same process as in Theorem \ref{Bernstein}, we can get the following Bernstein inequality in the Clifford algebra setting by the maximum modulus principle for slice monogenic functions \cite[Theorem 3.1]{RX}.
+See \cite{CSS} for the precise definition of slice monogenic functions. \begin{theorem} Let $P(x)=\sum^{n}_{j=0} x^{j}a_{j}: \mathbb{R}^{m+1}\rightarrow \mathbb{R}_{0,m}$ be a (left) slice monogenic polynomial of degree $n$ with Clifford algebraic coefficients $a_{n}\in \mathbb{R}_{0,m}$.
 Then

 where the norm of $P$ is defined by $\|P\|= \max_{|x|\leq1}|P(x)|$.